Turner blasts Dodgers past Cubs, into 2-0 NLCS lead

+LOS ANGELES, Calif. -- With Hollywood as its neighbor, Los Angeles is no stranger to dramatic endings.

-(The Sports Xchange) - Los Angeles Dodgers third baseman Justin Turner hit a game-winning, three-run home run in the bottom of the ninth inning of Game 2 of the National League Championship Series to give the Dodgers a 4-1 victory over the Chicago Cubs on Sunday.
+And with his game-winning, three-run home run in the bottom of the ninth inning of Game 2 of the National League Championship Series against the Chicago Cubs on Sunday, Los Angeles Dodgers third baseman Justin Turner certainly attained movie star status.

-The win gave the Dodgers a 2-0 lead in the best-of-seven series and plenty of momentum heading to Chicago for Game 3 on Tuesday.
+The 4-1 victory gave the Dodgers a 2-0 lead in the best-of-seven series and plenty of momentum heading to Chicago for Game 3 on Tuesday.

+Coincidentally -- or maybe not so coincidentally -- Turner’s home run came on the 29th anniversary of Kirk Gibson’s game-winning home run in Game 1 of the 1988 World Series against the Oakland A‘s.

+”One of my earliest baseball memories was being at my grandma’s house and watching that game and watching Gibby hit that homer,“ said Turner, who was about a month away from turning 4 years old when Gibson limped around the bases. ”I can’t even put it into words right now.

 Before Turner’s heroics, the game was a battle of bullpens.

-One night after taking out ace Clayton Kershaw after five innings, Dodgers manager Dave Roberts did the same with Rich Hill, even though Hill had allowed just one run.
+One night after taking out ace Clayton Kershaw after five innings, Dodgers manager Dave Roberts did the same with Rich Hill, even though the left-hander had allowed just one run.

 The move paid off -- again -- as four Dodgers relievers were nearly perfect over four innings.
 Even so, the game was tied at 1-1 heading into the bottom of the ninth.